CRANFIELD MANAGEMENT DEVELOPMENT LIMITED

 5. Cancellation and Termination

 5.1.
 Every effort will be made to avoid cancellation charges.
-If late cancellation occurs the following sliding scale of charges will operate.
+If late cancellation of the Programme occurs the following sliding scale of charges will be payable to CMDL by the Client:

 5.2 This Agreement may be terminated or suspended by mutual consent of the Parties.
 Any late cancellation charges will apply.
 Any termination or suspension of the Agreement shall be without prejudice to any rights which may have accrued to either Party prior to such termination or suspension.